Compare to Similar Products

 Neoprene and rubber are generally quite flexible and resistant to fading and deterioration from exposure to the sun, wind, rain, and more.
 The outsole of this boot is so thick that it can naturally withstand heavy use under extreme conditions with no problems.

 This winter beast is built to withstand severe weather without blinking an eye.
-The tall neoprene and rubber construction looks more like a rainboot than a traditional winter boot, but don't be fooled.
-The Muck Boot Arctic Ice Tall AGAT is warm, completely waterproof, and super easy to kick on and off.
+The tall neoprene and rubber construction looks more like a rain boot than a traditional winter boot, but don't be fooled.
+The Arctic Ice Tall AGAT is warm, completely waterproof, and super easy to kick on and off.
 It is a lot heavier and bulkier than most, but if you're seeking a boot that's durable and will work alongside you during the winter months, this protective winner is our best recommendation.
 If you're searching for a winter boot that is a protective warrior, you'll consider the investment of the Arctic Ice Tall worth it.
 While the price tag is high, you will undoubtedly get your money's worth thanks to the high quality and versatile design.
 The materials and craftsmanship are solid and should last you through many winter seasons.
-If you're traveling or working on cold or icy surfaces, the value is enhanced even further, and we think it's worth the price for its function if you want to add it to your footwear collection.
+If you're traveling or working on cold or icy surfaces, the value is enhanced even further, and we think it's worth the price for its function.

 What Other Winter Boots Should You Consider?

-If your winter plans have you playing and less working, then the Muck may not be the best option for you.
-If you plan to hike or showshoe the Keen Revel IV Polar - Women's could be a potential option with a more precise fit and equal warmth to the Muck.
-Alternatively, the UGG Adirondack III is a versatile boot that can do a bit of everything for those with bigger plans and less focused intentions.
+If your winter plans have you playing and less working, then the Arctic Ice may not be the best option for you.
+If you plan to hike or showshoe, the Keen Revel IV Polar could be a potential option with a more precise fit and equal warmth.
+Alternatively, the UGG Adirondack III is a versatile boot that can do a bit of everything for those with bigger plans and less focused intentions, and the Baffin Chloe is the Queen Bee if you want ultimate warmth.

 Ad-free.
 Influence-free.
 Powered by Testing.